Program brings kids and bully breed dogs together

-CHICAGO (WLS) --Bulldogs can sometimes get a bad rep, especially around children.
+CHICAGO (WLS) --Bully dogs can sometimes get a bad rep, especially around children.
 But there's a new program underway in Chicago called "Don't Bully Me or My Bully," that's debunking that stereotype.

 A first of its kind in the city of Chicago, this is a fun and rewarding program for the kids and the dogs.
 It teaches children responsibility and it shines a positive light on bull dogs.
 It's now underway in the Back of the Yards neighborhood.